wmeints/eventsourcing-and-cqrs-with-marten/README.md

 Welcome to the masterclass Event-sourcing and CQRS with Marten.
 In this workshop, you'll learn how to apply event-sourcing and separate write-operations from read-operations using CQRS (Command Query Responsibility Segregation).

-This workshop has a couple of exercises that help you understand the essential concepts of event-sourcing and CQRS.
+This masterclass has a couple of exercises that help you understand the essential concepts of event-sourcing and CQRS.

 ## About the case